 It is interesting to have an overview of the search engine market share in China and what the Google alternatives are in the country.

-By May 2019, Baidu, the biggest search engine in China, is retaining about 65% of the market.
-Sogou follows with an interesting 18%.
-Then, there are Shenma with a 8% market share and Haosou that reaches almost 4%.
+By January 2020 (updated), Baidu, the biggest search engine in China, is retaining about 63.5% of the market.
+Sogou follows with an interesting 26%.
+Then, follows Shenma with a 4.82% market share and Haosou, Bing and Google that reach almost 2% each of them.
 The remaining shares of the market are held by several search engines that, although not very large, may be absolutely relevant for your audience.

 Let’s now consider the different characteristics of the largest search engines in China.